wpup/tank/README.md

 // Hello!
 ```

-Check the [source code](https://github.com/frozzare/tank/blob/master/src/Container.php) for methods that can be used.
+Check the [container source code](https://github.com/frozzare/tank/blob/master/src/class-container.php) for methods that can be used.

 ## License